Breelandthecat/Half-life-Xash3D-Faster/README.md

 Tested devices: New Nintendo 3DS XL

 Please note that further updates may be basic bug fixes.
 Not speed improvements.
+Further updates are extremely rare, and this may be the only version, or if this is newer than the first version, the last version.